String attractors and bi-infinite words: String attractors toolbox

-A string attractor of $x$ induces a string attractor of the image $\varphi(x)$ of $x$ under a substitution $\varphi$.
-This gives a link between $\spn(x)$ and $\spn(\varphi(x))$ which can be deduced from the proof of~\cite[Proposition 4]{sa_and_infinite_words} for finite words.
-When we only look at the span of bi-infinite words, we obtain the following simpler version.
+As already observed in \cite{sa_and_infinite_words}, a string attractor of $x$ induces a string attractor of the image $\varphi(x)$ of $x$ under a substitution $\varphi$.
+To formalize this, let us introduce some notation linking positions in $x$ and positions in $\varphi(x)$.